 Regrade policy: Grades are not "up for negotiation."
 This policy is to maintain fairness.
 Without this policy, the best negotiator would get the best grade!
 To correct a clear error (e.g. improperly added points) attach a cover sheet to the front of the assignment and write a clear note on the cover sheet explaining the error.
-Hand this in with any exam.
+Give this to the professor when the next week's homework assignment is due.
+Keep a copy from which to study while we regrade your work.